uaibol/python-mysql-tutorial/README.md

 ```

 # 4. MySQL Joins
-Joins are one of the advanced topics for MySQL berginners to grasp.
-On the other hand studing concepts of mathematical sets, unions, intersections, and their resulting Venn diagrams helpfull
-to understanding mysql joins.
+The joins are one of the advanced topics for MySQL berginners to grasp.
+On the other hand studing concepts of mathematical sets, unions, intersections, and their resulting Venn diagrams helpfull to understanding mysql joins.